tribesthatmaybe/tribesthatmaybe.github.io/pages/playing.md

 # Client Installation

 The Tribes That May Be crew would not recommend trying to use this modpack without a launcher to a friend.
 The Twitch Launcher is more popular and generally easier to use than MultiMC.
 Developers tend to prefer MultiMC as it makes juggling packs much easier.
 It does not support easy upgrades like Twitch does.
 Given that the modpack is not (yet) up on [Curseforge](https://www.curseforge.com/), either launcher is probably fine.
 Note that this is a bit of a beefy modpack and we recommend a minimum of 6Gb of memory being allocated.

+## Minecraft Itself

+The base Minecraft game is not free.
+You need to purchase and install the [Java Edition](https://www.minecraft.net/en-us/store/minecraft-java-edition/) prior to getting into the Twitch or MultiMC launchers.

 ## Twitch Launcher